Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/java-sdk-azure-get-started-eclipse.md

 ## Install the azure toolkit for Eclipse

-The Azure toolkit is necessary if you're going to be deploying web apps or APIs programmatically but is not currently used for any other kinds of development.
+The [Azure toolkit](azure-toolkit-for-eclipse.md) is necessary if you're going to be deploying web apps or APIs programmatically but is not currently used for any other kinds of development.
+The following is a summary of the installation process.
+For detailed stpes, visit [Installing the Azure Toolkit for Eclipse](azure-toolkit-for-eclipse.md).

 Select the **Help** menu and then select **Install New software**.